janderkkotlarski/Algorithms/README.md

 Examples of algorithm use.

-For more insight, got to https://github.com/richelbilderbeek/CppPresentations/tree/master/algorithms
+For more insight, go to [Algorithms](https://github.com/richelbilderbeek/CppPresentations/tree/master/algorithms)